Sheevaplug: The Good, Bad, and Unknown

 Conclusion

-Sheevaplug was one of the biggest disappointments I’ve ever had in this kind of hardware… if you want a very small Linux box save your money, don’t buy Sheevaplug because it’s USELESS.
+SheevaPlug was one of the biggest disappointments I’ve ever had in this kind of hardware… if you want a very small Linux box save your money, don’t buy SheevaPlug because it’s USELESS.

 If you want to do pen testing, run new Linux systems or have general UNIX fun you should get an ODROID board (129$).
 If you just want something small and quick to run a network share and a VPN get a Raspberry Pi (35$).